aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 FastAPI is a high performance asynchronous framework for building APIs in Python.
 It provides support for Swagger UI out of the box.

+Source code for this blog is available [aniketmaurya/tensorflow-fastapi-starter-pack](https://github.com/aniketmaurya/tensorflow-web-app-starter-pack)

 ### A simple hello-world example

-We first import fastapi `FastAPI` class and create and object.
+First we import `FastAPI` class and create and object `app`.
 This class has useful [parameters](https://github.com/tiangolo/fastapi/blob/a6897963d5ff2c836313c3b69fc6062051c07a63/fastapi/applications.py#L30), like we can pass the title and description for Swagger UI.

 ```python
 from fastapi import FastAPI
 app = FastAPI(title='Hello world', description='This is a hello world example', version='0.0.1')
 ```

 We define a function and decorate it with `@app.get`.
 This means that our api ``/index`` supports GET method.
-The function defined here is **async**, FastAPI automatically takes care of async and without async methods by creating a threadpool for the normal functions and it uses async event loop for async functions.
+The function defined here is **async**, FastAPI automatically takes care of async and without async methods by creating a threadpool for the normal def functions and it uses async event loop for async functions.

 ```python
 @app.get('/index')